Bram Stoker: Death

 After suffering a number of strokes, Stoker died at No. 26 St George's Square, London on 20 April 1912.
 Some biographers attribute the cause of death to overwork, others to tertiary syphilis.
 His death certificate listed the cause of death as "Locomotor ataxia 6 months", presumed to be a reference to syphilis.
-He was cremated, and his ashes were placed in a display urn at Golders Green Crematorium in north London.
+He was cremated, and his ashes are contained in a display urn at Golders Green Crematorium in north London.
 The ashes of Irving Noel Stoker, the author's son, were added to his father's urn following his death in 1961.
 The original plan had been to keep his parents' ashes together, but after Florence Stoker's death, her ashes were scattered at the Gardens of Rest.

 Beliefs and philosophy

 Stoker was raised a Protestant in the Church of Ireland.
 He was a strong supporter of the Liberal Party and took a keen interest in Irish affairs.
 As a "philosophical home ruler", he supported Home Rule for Ireland brought about by peaceful means.
-He remained an ardent monarchist who believed that Ireland should remain within the British Empire, an entity that he saw as a force for good.
+He remained an ardent monarchist who believed that Ireland should remain within the British Empire.
 He was an admirer of Prime Minister William Ewart Gladstone, whom he knew personally, and supported his plans for Ireland.

 Stoker believed in progress and took a keen interest in science and science-based medicine.
 Some of Stoker's novels represent early examples of science fiction, such as The Lady of the Shroud (1909).
 He had a writer's interest in the occult, notably mesmerism, but despised fraud and believed in the superiority of the scientific method over superstition.
 Stoker counted among his friends J. W. Brodie-Innis, a member of the Hermetic Order of the Golden Dawn, and hired member Pamela Colman Smith as an artist for the Lyceum Theatre, but no evidence suggests that Stoker ever joined the Order himself.

-Although Irving was an active Freemason, no evidence has been found of Stoker taking part in Masonic activities in London.
-The Grand Lodge of Ireland also has no record of his membership.
+Like Irving, who was an active Freemason, Stoker also became a member of the order, "initiated into Freemasonry in Buckingham and Chandos Lodge No. 1150 in February 1883, passed in April of that same year, and raised to the degree of Master Mason on 20 June 1883."
+Stoker however was not a particularly active Freemason, spent only six years as an active member, and did not take part in any Masonic activities during his time in London.